 Speaking of keeping belongings safe, this anti-theft purse is the Fort Knox of purses.

 It is lined with slash-resistant mesh body panels, RFID blocked pockets for passports, lockable compartments, and slash-resistant shoulder straps.

-If you’re worried about the safety of mom and her belongings, giving this travel gift will put your mind at ease.
+If you’re worried about keeping mom and her belongings safe, giving her this useful travel gift will put your mind at ease.

 Your mom is beautiful.
 And she’ll look even more beautiful with this stylish Roll-N-Go Packable Sun Hat.

 This hat is perfect for travels.
 You can roll it up into a nice little wad, stuff it in your suitcase, and never worry about it getting a bunch of ugly wrinkles.

 Best of all, it’s “one size fits most”.
 So unless mom has a ginormous dome, it should fit perfectly!